Beer Quarry Caves: Medieval period

 Quarry men worked long hours by candlelight with hand tools such as picks and saws.
 The quarrymen were also often supported by child labour.
-Skilled stonemasons would then work on the stone in the caves because it became harder to carve when exposed to the air.
+Skilled stonemasons would then work on the stone in the quarries because it became harder to carve when exposed to the air.
 The stone blocks would then be lifted by hand-operated cranes after the connection of Lewis lifting devices to be loaded onto horse-drawn wagons.
 They would then usually be taken to barges which would sail from Beer Beach.
 After 1540, stone was only quarried for secular building.

 Modern period

-After the Reformation, one of the uses of the caves was as a secret Catholic church.
-In the 19th century, the caves were also used to store contraband, including by the smuggler Jack Rattenbury.
+After the Reformation, one of the uses of the quarries was as a secret Catholic church.
+In the 19th century, the quarries were also used to store contraband, including by the smuggler Jack Rattenbury.

 Quarrying at the site ceased in the early 20th century when a new quarry was opened nearby.
-Some caves were then used to cultivate mushrooms and others were used to dump waste from the new quarry.
-Guided tours of the caves are now run from spring to autumn.
-The caves provide a haven for hibernating bats in winter.
+Some quarries were then used to cultivate mushrooms and others were used to dump waste from the new quarry.
+Guided tours of the quarries are now run from spring to autumn.
+The quarries provide a haven for hibernating bats in winter.
 The presence of the bats, along with the opportunities to see the geological profiles that quarry faces allow, caused the old and new quarries to be declared a Site of Special Scientific Interest.
-The very rare Bechstein's bat and the greater and lesser horseshoe bats along with five other bat species are all found in the caves.
+The very rare Bechstein's bat and the greater and lesser horseshoe bats along with five other bat species are all found in the quarries.